benoitrz/phlo-technical-challenge/README.md

 For production, more developer testing would be required: accessibility by going through the user flow using keyboard only for example.

 I tried testing the app in different browsers: Chrome, Edge and Firefox.
-I am not using a Mac so not thats straightforward to test Safari for me.
+I am not using a Mac so not it's not straightforward to test on Safari for me.

 ### Better user experience